-- [48] Although the Complainant has made the initial burden of proof with regard to various issues found in the complaint form, ultimately the Board did not have sufficient evidence to reduce the assessment for the subject property.
+- [49] Although the Complainant has made onus with regard to various issues found in the complaint form, ultimately the Board did not have sufficient evidence to reduce the assessment for the subject property.
 The cost method applied to calculate market value for the subject, uses typical base values from the Marshall & Swift Manual that have been applied consistently to this property type.
-The Board finds that applying actual and typical values that mix data sets without support for those adjustments from the marketplace may not produce accurate results. - [49] The Board acknowledges that without market sales for comparison, or evidence that the overall valuation is incorrect, a quantitative adjustment for each variable is not supported.
+The Board finds that applying actual and typical values that mix data sets without support for those adjustments from the marketplace may not produce accurate results. - [50] The Board acknowledges that without market sales for comparison, or evidence that the overall valuation is incorrect, a quantitative adjustment for each variable is not supported.